 Also of interest is that Plover has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Plover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plover residents report their race to be White, followed by Asian.
-Important ancestries of people in Plover include Polish, Irish, Norwegian, and English.
+Important ancestries of people in Plover include Polish, Irish, English, and Norwegian.

 The most common language spoken in Plover is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Spanish and Miao/Hmong.